ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

 ## Build with docker

-To support flexible CI/CD deployment and run locally we propose to use Docker [multistage build](https://docs.docker.com/develop/develop-images/multistage-build/).
+To support flexible CI/CD deployment and run locally we propose to use Docker [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/).

+As part of the CI/CD design, there is an important subject to address is how to support integration tests.
+Unit tests focus on validating the business logic, while integration tests validate the end to end integration of the microservices with its dependants services and products.
+We separated the unit tests and integration tests in their own Java packages.
+Later it will be more appropriate to have a separate code repository for integration tests.

+Integration tests in this project access remote postegresql server.
+When the server is in IBM Cloud as part of the postgresql service, a SSL Certificate is defined as part of the service credentials.
+When building with Docker multi-stage this means the build stage has to get certificate in Java TrustStore so tests are successful.
+We burnt time on this one.
+We recommend reading the [security section](#security) below to see what commands to run to get certificate in good format and create truststore.
+Those commands have to be done in the dockerfile too and certificate, URL, user, password has to be injected using Dockerfile arguments and then environment variables.

+See the `scripts/buildDocker.sh` to assess the docker build parameters used.
+And then how to manage the certificate creation into the Java TrustStore using scripts like `add_certificates.sh`.
+This script needs to be executed before the maven build so any integration tests that need to access the remote Postgresql server will not fail with SSL handcheck process.
+And it needs to be done in the docker final image as part of the startup of the spring boot app (see `startup.sh`).

 ## Listening to container events

-The use story is to get the container event from the kafka `containers` topics and add new container to the inventory, or update existing ones.
+The use story is to get the container event from the kafka `containers` topics and add new Reefer container data to the inventory, or update existing container.
 So we need to add consumer and publisher using [Spring Kafka](https://spring.io/projects/spring-kafka).
-Spring Kafka template is based on the pure java kafka-clients jar but provide the same encapsulation as JMS template.
+Spring Kafka template is based on the pure java kafka-clients jar but provides the same encapsulation as Spring JMS template.
 Here is the [product documentation](https://docs.spring.io/spring-kafka/docs/2.2.4.RELEASE/reference/).

 First we need to start a kafka consumer when the application starts.
 We want one unique instance, so a singleton.
-As presented in [this article](https://www.baeldung.com/running-setup-logic-on-startup-in-spring), we select to add a Component that is an application listener so when the spring context is running, we can start consuming message from Kafka.
+As presented in [this article](https://www.baeldung.com/running-setup-logic-on-startup-in-spring), we select to add a Component that is an application listener (Annotation @EventListener) so when the spring context is running, we can start consuming message from Kafka.

 ```java
 @Component